 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-During the expedition, students will rock climb at local crags, where they learn the basics of climbing technique, belaying and knots.
-Rock climbing is a physically, mentally and sometimes emotionally demanding activity.
+During your expedition you will learn the basics of climbing technique, belaying, rappelling, and knots.
+Rock climbing is physically, mentally, and sometimes emotionally demanding.
 For many students, rock climbing is the high point of the course.
-For others, it is a major mental challenge to face.
-Courses generally include 1-2 days of rock climbing depending on individual course itineraries and student groups.
+For others, it’s a major mental challenge to face.
+Courses generally include 1-2 days of rock climbing, depending upon individual course itineraries and student groups.

 The North Cascades, Washington

 Known as the “American Alps,” the North Cascades offer glaciated mountains, alpine lakes and high alpine meadows for endless exploration.
 The North Cascades host the greatest concentration of glaciers outside of Alaska, and are full of high mountain meadows peppered with wild flowers.
 The Outward Bound course area hosts some of the most stunning alpine climbing and backpacking routes in the United States.
 Temperatures range from freezing to 80 degrees Fahrenheit.
 Early-season courses (May, June) may spend time camping on snow, while mid-summer courses tend to have more moderate temperatures.